One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 104

-Directly apply the state transition equation and simplify based on the base case:
+Directly apply the state transition equations.
+Based on the base case, we can simplify:

 dp[i][1][0] = max(dp[i-1][1][0], dp[i-1][1][1] + prices[i])